 Do you have an eagle eye for spotting spelling or grammar errors?
-If you answered “yes”, then you may want to consider becoming a proofreader.
-As a freelance proofreder, you can get paid for your word skills.
+If you answered “yes”, then becoming a proofreader might be the perfect job for you.
+As a freelance proofreader, you can get paid for your word skills.
 If you want to work from home, keep reading to learn how to become a proofreader, even if you have no experience.

 One of the best parts about making money as a proofreader is that you can set your own hours and work from anywhere that has an internet connection.
 All you need is your computer or laptop to get started.